billwallis/permutations/README.md

-permutations
----
+# Permutations

 A mathematics textbook on algebraic permutations.